Susanne Bødker: UTOPIA Project

 Bødker was a researcher on the UTOPIA (in Danish, Uddannelse, teknik og produkt i arbejdskvalitetsperspektiv, which translates to training, technology and product in work quality perspective) Project from 1981 to 1985, which was initiated by the Nordic Graphic Union.
 Originally, the UTOPIA methodology sought to involve users in all aspects of design and development of technologies to be used in their jobs.
 With the subsequent advent of computer graphics workstations, UTOPIA's goal was to develop tools that leveraged and developed users’ existing graphics skills.
 Attempts to explain the emerging WYSIWYG (what you see is what you get) technology to graphic workers were unsuccessful.
 The users, who were accustomed to using code, could not conceptualize how a system could work without code.
 In response to this exchange, the team implemented the use of low-fidelity prototypes to convey the concept and for design development.
 This important outcome of the project provided methods that are now integral in human-computer interaction (HCI), computer-supported cooperative work (CSCW), consensus participation, contextual design, and cooperative inquiry.
 The concept of the UTOPIA project was heavily influenced by Kristen Nygaard.
 These efforts would lead to Bødker's later work in cooperative design and participatory design.

 Awards

 In 2008, the Special Interest Group on Design of Communication of the Association for Computing Machinery gave Bødker their Rigo Award for "lifetime contribution to the field of communication design".
 The award cited Bødker "for her contributions to participatory design, computer-supported cooperative work and human–computer interaction".

-Bødker was elected to the CHI Academy in 2010.
+Bødker was elected to the CHI Academy in 2010 and won the ACM SigCHI Lifetime Research Award in 2024.

 In 2015 she won the lifetime achievement award of the European Society for Socially Embedded Technologies (EUSSET) and the International Institute for Socio-Informatics (IISI).

 She won the Pioneer award of the International Federation for Information Processing Technical Committee on Human–Computer Interaction (IFIP TC13) in 2016.

+Bødker was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to participatory design, computer-supported collaborative work, and human-computer interaction".